imkailey/JRNL/live.md

 - abc and wtaf-tv (local station) covered for different portions of the day
   - abc 3 hours of coverage with an hour pre-show
   - wtaf-tv 7 am- 6 pm
-    - contract says they cant go later
+    - contract says they can't go later
-- mtv covered like cspan, gavel to gavel-
+- mtv covered like c span, gavel to gavel-
   - entire event front to back
   - probably most extensive coverage
 - its how big it is that really impacts ppl
 - like being able to watch woodstock from home
 - woodstock but more commercialized and less political explicitly?
-- kinda demytholigizes woodstock
+- kinda demythologized woodstock
 - original woodstock had a few film cameras
-- changes ehether ppl want to go or waht vibe the place has
+- changes whether people want to go or what vibe the place has
 - they had big video screens at live aid
 - author thinks best way to enjoy live aid is at home
 - impressive technically and a logical extension of past innovation, but still cool direction for things to go